swarnabhK/DSCI601_Code/README.md

 Notebook containing preliminary stance analysis of tweets.

 2) StanceAnalysisTwitter_final.html:
-Htnl file containing the comments and code from the above notebook.
+Html file containing the comments and code from the above notebook.